Making IMDb Work for You

 Also note that most of the other fans sites (TV.com, etc), Wikipedia, and many of the porn gateway sites get their information from IMDb.
 You can’t control it once it is out there, so make very sure you are conservative in what you enter.

 We advise spending the money to get the Pro version.
 It’s about $19.99 per month and they offer a 30 day free trial.
-They also offer a discount for SAG-AFTRA members.
-The Pro version allows you visibility into Starmeters (more on that later), what agencies actors are with, budgets of movies, advanced search versions, etc.
+They offer a discount for SAG-AFTRA members (members will have to log on to the SAG-AFTRA website to get the discount code).
+Each year around Amazon Prime Day (usually in July), they will offer 60% the yearly fee for Prime members.
+The Pro version is important because it allows you visibility into Starmeters (more on that later), what agencies actors are with, budgets of movies, advanced search versions, etc.

 This IMDb feature actually allows two functions to happen: a resume and a headshot.
 If you have a credit on IMDb, you really MUST have a headshot on IMDb.
 This site is referenced enough by casting directors that you really should make sure your photo is current.
 You get 99 photos once you pay the fee, but try not to get carried away — too many photos looks amateurish.
 A headshot or two, a red carpet photo or set photo and that’s enough.